 In the first instance contact the premises management company of your block of flats.

-Or contact and ask for the Duty Fire Safety Officer below:
+You can contact and ask for the Duty Fire Safety Officer:

 Suffolk County Council

 - Roads and transport

 - Community and safety

 Suffolk Fire and Rescue Service

 - Fire stations in Suffolk